Flandan/flandan.github.com/_posts/2017-6-11-CrowdDynamics.markdown

   Your browser does not support the video tag.
   </video>

-Basic walls were implemented by applying force perpendicular to the wall vector when an agent came within range.
+<p>Basic walls were implemented by applying force perpendicular to the wall vector when an agent came within range.
 This is a very simplified solution that works for high repulsive forces and low density of agents.
 It howver breaks down as density increses and the inter-agent forces begin to build up.
-There is room for a more advanced solving method here but for most of our purposes it served well enough.
+There is room for a more advanced solving method here but for most of our purposes it served well enough.</p>
 </div>

 ### Spawn Zones